-Slip and fall cases, otherwise known as premises liability cases, are a type of accident can happen to anyone and at the most unexpected times.
+Slip and fall cases are a type of accident can happen to anyone and at the most unexpected times.
+These cases are also known as “premises liability” cases in Illinois.
 Our injury law team reviews hundreds of such claims for prospective clients each year.
 While it is possible for a severe fall to happen without the presence of negligence, in most situations, particularly with respect to commercial areas, such as stores and businesses, it is worth having the facts of the fall evaluated by a local premises liability attorney.

 Despite the fact that the process is simple, insurance companies are loathe to pay any sort of claims and will do everything in their power to make sure that victims of negligence go empty-handed.
 This includes posting many so-called “news” stories about faked slip and fall accidents.
 Even though hardly anybody fakes an injury for compensations, Thus, after a slip and fall, or any sort of premises liability situation, it is important to take actions to maximize your recovery.

 It is important to know what actions to take following the accident.
 The Central Illinois slip and fall lawyers at Koester & Bradley have found that certain elements can make a difference in these cases including the following:

 - Contact emergency personnel if necessary, but absolutely file an accident or incident report with the business or property owner in writing.
-It is important to file a report of some kind, even if it is simply a narrative on a piece of paper.
+It is important to file a report of some kind.
+In fact, it can even be a narrative on a piece of paper.
 Insurance companies and defendants cling to the lack of an incident or accident report as a way to deny liability.

 - Record the names, numbers, and addresses of all witnesses.
-This is vital because at some point, such as a trial or for a deposition, you or your lawyer will need to know what witnesses are involved.
+You or your lawyer will need to know what witnesses are involved.
 Furthermore, trials can takes years to happen in some cases and witnesses can leave the area.